 It focuses also on the Mediterranean, with particular reference to the island of Malta.

-A little-known place lies about 90 miles south of Sicily.
+A little known place lies about 90 miles south of Sicily.

-Today, it's just a group of three tiny islands, but 12,000 years ago, those three tiny islands were joined together and connected by a land bridge 90 miles long to the southern tip of Sicily.
+But 12,000 years ago, those three tiny islands were joined together and connected by a land bridge 90 miles long to the southern tip of Sicily.

 And all of that was flooded with the rising seas at the end of the Ice Age.